 Traveling with your older parents or grandparents?
-Remember that everyone moves at different speeds, and planning a challenging hike that might be fun for you might not be fun for them.
-Granny with the new knees may not love your plan to see the top of Angel’s Landing.
-Maybe try a horse packing trip so less physically-inclined family members can take a load off, or a canoeing trip instead.
+Remember that everyone moves at different speeds.
+Planning a challenging hike might be fun for you but might not be fun for them.
+Granny with the new knees may not love your plan to see the top of a waterfall.
+Maybe try a horseback ride or canoeing trip instead so less physically-inclined family members can take a load off.

 5. Take Your Own Space

 Everyone needs their own space, and knowing when to take it is critical.
 Don’t feel bad if you need to go on a run or walk during your week-long family trip.
 Taking time for yourself can help you decompress, and enjoy the time you have together more, rather than forcing non-stop family fun.
 If you feel tensions starting to rise, make an excuse to have some “you time.”
 Go on, you deserve it.

 6. Know Your Liquor Laws